Paulo Bento can breathe a sigh of relief after seeing his side get level on points with their Scandinavian counterparts

 The match began in very positive fashion, as both teams set their stall early on.
 However, despite the visitors producing the first chance of the game through Bjorn Helge Riise in the first minute and his stinging long-range volley, it was not long before the hosts settled into their ever-threatening approach, with the wing play from the likes of Nani and Fabio Coentrao being outstanding at times.

-The possession of the ball by Portugal was for all to see as the half wore on, but apart from a trademark Cristiano Ronaldo free-kick and several snapshots at goal from Raul Meireles, it failed to find the final product to make their free-flowing football count.
+The possession of the ball by Portugal was for all to see as the half wore on, but apart from a trademark Cristiano Ronaldo free-kick and several snapshots at goal from Raul Meireles, they failed to find the final product to make their free-flowing football count.

 However, the second-half provided a goal, much to the delight of Paulo Bento, as it was Postiga who popped up in the box to meet Nani's delicious low cross, and he slid in to give his side a crucial lead on 53 minutes.